Ministry of Labour, Social, Family Affairs and Integration

-Every fifth business founder in Germany has a migration background.
+In Germany, more and more business founders have a migration background.
 In this section you will find in brief what you should pay attention to when setting up your company.

 Good Reasons for Hamburg

-Some 250,000 people from 185 different nations have chosen Hamburg as their home and work between the Alster and the Elbe.
+Some 250,000 people from 185 different nations live and work currently between the Alster and the Elbe.
 Economic potential and a high quality of life make Hamburg one of Europe’s most dynamic economic areas.
 Among others, locational advantages are based on Hamburg’s good transport links on the Elbe, with the Port of Hamburg providing access to the North and Baltic Seas – and therefore all countries of the world.

 Founders of new businesses are given particular support in Hamburg and can benefit from various competent advisory services when implementing their idea.
 That’s why nearly 10,000 new companies are founded in and around Hamburg every year.